 From time to time I get an exceptional post from folks visiting this site.
 Here’s one about putting a pressure switch back together.
 My visitor writes…

 Problems putting a compressor pressure switch back together?
 It isn’t easy, but possible.

-My switch was leaking at the diaphragm between the 4 port base – I didn’t expect any real issues as I could tighten down the 4 bolts and it would be alright for a while.
-After looking into getting a new switch and learning more about them, I figured I’d just try to fix my existing one.
+I had to repair my air compressor pressure switch because it was leaking at the diaphragm between the 4 port base – I didn’t expect any real issues as I could tighten down the 4 bolts and it would be alright for a while.
+After looking into buying a new pressure switch and learning more about them, I figured I’d just try to fix my existing pressure switch.

 - First thing that I needed to do was to back out the cut in / cut out spring all the way.
 My adjustment screws were covered with silicone or something, so I had to remove that first but it was the gold screw (to the left) – I backed it all the way out so there was no tension.